yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting/practice-and-progress/find-fix-mistakes-formatting.md

 ---
-layout: default
+layout: page
 title: Excel Formatting Exercises: Find and Fix Common Mistakes
 description: Test your Excel skills with these find-and-fix mistake exercises on formatting.
 Learn to identify and correct common errors in font styles, shortcuts, gridlines, and more.
 Perfect for beginners and Excel enthusiasts.
 keywords: Excel formatting exercises, find and fix mistakes in Excel, Excel practice for beginners, Excel font styles, Excel shortcuts, Excel gridlines, Excel formatting tools, Excel tips and tricks
 author: Muhammad Yasir Bhutta.
 ---